tonikelope/coronapoker/docs/BOTS.md

   like a mix of nits, calling stations and aggressive regulars rather than nine copies of one strategy.
-- **A real difficulty gradient.** EASY < MEDIUM < HARD is guaranteed *by construction* (see §8), not by hand-waving — the weaker levels commit recognisable poker mistakes at increasing frequencies.
+- **A real difficulty gradient.** EASY < MEDIUM < HARD is guaranteed *by construction* (see §8), not by hand-waving.
+The weaker levels commit recognisable poker mistakes at increasing frequencies.
 - **Measurable calibration.** Every behavioural change is validated in an offline simulation harness (`tools/qa`) over thousands of hands.
-The rule is *measure before you touch* — bot "improvements" judged by eye have repeatedly turned out to be regressions.
+The rule is *measure before you touch*.
+Bot "improvements" judged by eye have repeatedly turned out to be regressions.

 ---